Smart Money Is Betting Big In Micron Technology Options

 Micron is one of the largest semiconductor companies in the world, specializing in memory and storage chips.
 Its primary revenue stream comes from dynamic random access memory, or DRAM, and it also has minority exposure to not-and or NAND, flash chips.
 Micron serves a global customer base, selling chips into data centers, mobile phones, consumer electronics, and industrial and automotive applications.
 The firm is vertically integrated.

-Where Is Micron Technology Standing Right Now?
-With a volume of 6,371,472, the price of MU is down -1.1% at $89.42.
-RSI indicators hint that the underlying stock may be oversold.
-Next earnings are expected to be released in 50 days.
+Micron Technology's Current Market Status Trading volume stands at 15,218,341, with MU's price up by 1.4%, positioned at $93.36.
+RSI indicators show the stock to be may be oversold.
+Earnings announcement expected in 47 days.
 Professional Analyst Ratings for Micron Technology

-In the last month, 1 experts released ratings on this stock with an average target price of $165.0.
+A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $145.0.

-Maintaining their stance, an analyst from Keybanc continues to hold a Overweight rating for Micron Technology, targeting a price of $165.
+Consistent in their evaluation, an analyst from Keybanc keeps a Overweight rating on Micron Technology with a target price of $145.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Micron Technology with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.